knowledgecode/date-and-time/README.md

 - @param {**Object**} [plugin] - plugin object
 - @returns {**void**}

 Plugin is a named extension object.
-By installing predefined plugins, you can easily extend the formatter and the parser of the current locale.
+By installing predefined plugins, you can easily extend this library.
 See [PLUGINS.md](./PLUGINS.md) for details.

 ## Browser Support